pengfei99/AtlasPyApi/README.md

 # Apache Atlas Client in Python

 This python client is only compatible with Apache Atlas REST API v2.
-Based on the awesome work done by Poullet and verdan in verdan/pyatlasclient

 In this repository, we develop a python api to generate atlas entities and import them into atlas instances.